USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 relatively small, but positive residual correlation between the two N2O responses.

-Before investing too much into the inferences from this model, however, the model fit was evaluated below using a series of graphical posterior predictive checks (PPC, [Gelman et al. 2014](#ref-Gelman_etal_2014);
+Before investing too much into inferences from this model, however, the model fit was evaluated below using a series of graphical posterior predictive checks (PPC, [Gelman et al. 2014](#ref-Gelman_etal_2014);
 [Gelman, Hill, and Vehtari 2020](#ref-Gelman_etal_2020), Ch.
 11).